UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 }
 ```
 * Finally, in `render` encode our new compute pipeline before submitting the command encoder to the queue.
-  To determine the number of workgroups we need to dispatch by dividing the number of light source by the workgroup size of our compute shader:
+  Determine the number of workgroups to dispatch by dividing the number of light sources by the workgroup size defined in the compute shader (`animate-lights.wgsl`):
 ```js
 const animateLightsPass = commandEncoder.beginComputePass();
 animateLightsPass.setPipeline(this.animateLightsPipelineData.pipeline);